-- New Game+: Restarting the game after completing it once updates the title screen to show a bloody and traumatized chick instead of a cute and happy one and adds an additional item to the room, the can of your previous pet.
+- New Game Plus: Restarting the game after completing it once updates the title screen to show a bloody and traumatized chick instead of a cute and happy one and adds an additional item to the room, the can of your previous pet.

 - Ridiculously Cute Critter: The little chick.

 - Stealth Pun: The game's title.
-It actually means stuffing your pet into a tin can.
+It actually means killing your pet and stuffing its remains into a tin can.

-- Surprise Creepy: The game, on the surface, appears like a simple, lighthearted children's pet simulator, but pushing the last option kills and shreds your pet.
+- Surprisingly Creepy Moment: The game, on the surface, appears like a simple, lighthearted children's pet simulator, but pushing the last option kills and shreds your pet.

 - Video Game Caring Potential: You can play ball with your pet, give him food, give him a bath or, you know, not click on the "bicycle".